Track numerical optimization

 numeric()|NULL]

-Optionally lower and upper parameter bounds.- method, control
+Optional lower and upper parameter bounds.
+Scalars are recycled to the number of parameters.- method, control

 Arguments passed on to